microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/allowUnusedLabels.md

 oneline: "Disable error reporting for unused labels."
 ---

-Set to false to disable warnings about unused labels.
+Set to false to enable errors about unused labels.

 Labels are very rare in JavaScript and typically indicate an attempt to write an object literal: